Darren104/NotebookApp/README.md

 # 1. Project Used

-Out of the three projects, I decided to go with first project "The Notebook, Multi-File Markdown editor.
+Out of the three projects, I decided to go with first project "The Notebook, Multi-File Markdown editor".

 # 2. Tools used